February 23, 2026 · 8 min read

 Content Types That Work

-Platform comparisons (highest intent).
-Cover house edge comparisons, minimum and maximum bet analysis, autobet feature comparison, and withdrawal speed.
-This content barely exists for original games — creating it establishes authority.
+Platform comparisons carry the highest intent — house edge comparisons, min/max bet analysis, autobet features, and withdrawal speed.
+This content barely exists for original games, so creating it establishes authority with minimal competition.

-Technical deep dives.
-Topics like provably fair verification, expected value calculations, and variance analysis attract the right audience.
-Include actual math — this audience wants it.
+Technical deep dives on provably fair verification, expected value calculations, and variance analysis attract the right audience.
+Include actual math, not hand-waving.
+Strategy analysis works when framed honestly: "Martingale in Dice: The Math Behind the Risk" provides value without false promises.

-Tools and calculators.
-Win chance calculators, EV calculators, and bankroll management tools drive links, return visitors, and trust.
-Even simple embedded calculators add significant value.
+Tools and calculators — win chance calculators, EV calculators, bankroll management tools — drive links, return visitors, and trust.
+Even simple embedded calculators give you something competitors won't bother building.

 Platform Evaluation

-When evaluating platforms for original game content, your audience cares about specific factors:
+When evaluating platforms for original game content, your audience cares about specifics — not marketing copy.

-What's the exact percentage?
-Is it competitive (under 1%)?
-Any hidden fees?
+House edge is the first thing they check.
+What's the exact percentage, is it competitive (under 1%), and are there hidden fees?
 For dice specifically, most crypto casinos offer 1% edge, but some go as low as 0.5%.
+Publish these numbers to the decimal.

-Is full documentation available?
-Does the verification tool work properly?
-Is the server seed revealed post-game?
-Are there third-party audits?
-Your audience verifies these claims.
+Provably fair implementation matters beyond the marketing checkbox.
+Is full documentation available, does the verification tool work, and is the server seed revealed post-game?
+Your audience verifies these claims, so you'd better verify them first.

 For affiliate programs, PureOdds offers 50% RevShare with a 1% house edge on all original games — low edges and fair affiliate terms align well with this audience's values.